On factorization of the shift semigroup: Introduction

 For an integer $n\ge 2$, a Hilbert space $\E$, orthogonal projections $P_1,...,P_n$ on $\E$ and unitaries $U_1,...,U_n$ on $\E$, the triple $\{\E, \underline{P}=(P_1,...,P_n), \underline{U}=(U_1,...,U_n)\},$ is called a {\em Berger-Coburn-Lebow (B-C-L) triple} if \begin{enumerate} \item $\underline{U}$ is a commuting factorization of $I_\E$, \item $P_j+U_j^*P_iU_j=P_i+U_i^*P_jU_i\le I_\E$ for $i\ne j;$ and \item $P_1+U_1^*P_2U_1+U_1^*U_2^*P_3U_2U_1+\cdots +U_1^*U_2^*\cdots U_{n-1}^*P_nU_{n-1}\cdots U_2U_1=I_\E.$ \end{enumerate}

 Given a B-C-L triple $\{\E,\underline{P},\underline{U}\}$ the functions $\pi_j \in H^\infty_\D(\B(\E))$ defined by

-are $inner$, i.e., the limiting values on the {\em unit circle} $\mathbb T$ are isometries.
+are inner.
 The tuple of isometries $(M_{\pi_1}, \ldots , M_{\pi_n})$ is a commuting factorization of $M_z^\E$ on $H^2_{\D}(\E)$ as can be seen directly by using the assumptions above.
 We shall call the tuple $(M_{\pi_1},...,M_{\pi_n})$ a {\em model}.
 It is a remarkable fact these are all the commuting factorizations into contractions, see \cite{BCL, BDF}.

 If $\{\E, \underline{P}, \underline{U}\}$ and $\{\mathcal F, \underline{Q}, \underline{W}\}$ are any two B-C-L triples, then the corresponding models are unitarily equivalent if and only if there is a unitary $\Xi : \E \rightarrow \mathcal F$ intertwining $U_i$ with $W_i$ and $P_i$ with $Q_i$ for each $i$.